 - You can return to work and most activities the next day.

-If you are experiencing issues with spider veins, call Coastal Vascular Center today.
+If you are experiencing issues with your veins, call Coastal Vascular Center today.
 We are Houston’s Spider Vein Treatment Center.